Quick Guide to Fuerteventura

 You can guarantee that your cheap holiday to Fuerteventura won't be short on sand!
 The island has 152 beaches and pretty much the whole of the rest of its surface is made up of the golden stuff too.

 One of the main attractions is the sand dunes.
 You can see plenty of them in the Corralejo Natural Dunes Park which you can explore on foot or by camel.

 For those looking for a party, Fuerteventura may seem a little tame thanks to the conservative Catholic standards.
 However, that's not to say you can't let your hair down.
 The main resort centres offer plenty of nightlife although it's more laid back entertainment, aimed at the water sports bunch rather than the excesses of the Tenerife clubs.

 The guaranteed sun in Fuerteventura continues to pull the tourists in.
 It's the ideal destination for a last minute trip in the winter, when you feel like you haven't seen the sun in years.

 Getting around Fuerteventura

 Fuerteventura is one of the most sparsely populated islands in the Canaries.
-Outside of the main tourist centres of Corralejo, Caleta de Fustes, and Morro Jable, the island's low rise, white-washed villages remain relatively unspoilt.
-Luckily it's easy to explore all it has to offer with cheap Fuerteventura car hire.
+Outside of the main tourist centres of Corralejo, Caleta de Fustes, Costa Caleta and Morro Jable, the island's low rise, white-washed villages remain relatively unspoilt, while the capital, Puerto del Rosario, is also worth a look.
+There is also a handful of smaller purpose-built resorts like Costa de Antigua and Nuevo Horizonte.
+Luckily it's easy to explore all the island has to offer with cheap Fuerteventura car hire.